 Being both a popular streamer and a pro Fortnite player – which is the esport with the biggest prize pools – Tfue earns a fair amount of money from gaming.

-Tfue is currently the most followed active streamer on Twitch with over 7.5 million followers, with only the now inactive channel of Tyler ‘Ninja’ Blevins – who Tfue recently claimed has been trying to “ruin” his streaming career – boasting more followers.
+Tfue is currently the most followed active streamer on Twitch with over 8.4 million followers.
+Only the now inactive channel of Tyler ‘Ninja’ Blevins – who Tfue recently claimed has been trying to “ruin” his streaming career – boasts more followers.

 Tfue’s YouTube channel, on which he posts vlogs and highlights from his livestreams, also generates a lot of income.
 With 12 million subscribers and over a billion total video views, a conservative estimate would put his YouTube earnings at $1 million a year at least.